 Tuberculosis remains one of Africa's deadliest diseases, claiming more than 400,000 lives annually.
 The central challenge is not treatment but timely diagnosis.
 Across much of the continent, chest X-rays and sputum tests are often delayed because of shortages of equipment and radiologists.
 That results in patients going undetected until the disease has advanced or been transmitted.

-Singapore's national healthtech agency, Synapxe—which first trialed AI-assisted chest X-ray tools in its National Tuberculosis Screening Centre—has partnered with hospitals in Ghana, Kenya, and Nigeria to adapt these models for African use.
+Singapore's national healthtech agency, Synapxe—which first trialed AI-assisted chest X-ray tools in its National Tuberculosis Screening Centre—could consider future collaboration with hospitals in Ghana, Kenya, and Nigeria, where similar tools have been trialed by other players, as a means to adapt and scale these techniques for African use.
 In Ethiopia, AI-assisted X-ray screenings identified subtle lung lesions that might have otherwise gone undiagnosed, helping detect TB incidence rates in 8.5% of those screened—nearly seven times the national average.

 Singapore has strengthened the enabling environment beyond technology alone.
 Singapore's Health Sciences Authority, long regarded for its regulatory science expertise in medical devices and AI diagnostics, has become a reference point for officials worldwide.
 Although formal collaborations in Africa are still emerging, exchanges through global platforms such as the International Coalition of Medicines Regulatory Authorities and the World Health Organization (WHO) are informing how African regulators approach the clinical validation of AI tools.
 This cross-learning is gradually helping build confidence that new diagnostic technologies can meet international standards while being adapted for local use.